Locations:

 The fragile X syndrome inheritance is in an X-linked dominant pattern.
 That means the mutated gene that causes it is located on the X chromosome.
 The inheritance is dominant because only one copy of the mutated gene is necessary to cause the condition.

-Fragile X syndrome occurs more frequently in men and people AMAB because they only have one X chromosome.
+Fragile X syndrome occurs more frequently in people AMAB because they only have one X chromosome.
 Their symptoms are also more severe.
-Women and people AFAB have two X chromosomes.
+People AFAB have two X chromosomes.
 The condition may not affect both X chromosomes.
-Therefore, women and people AFAB can be carriers without having symptoms, but men and people AMAB with fragile X will always have symptoms.
+Therefore, people AFAB can be carriers without having symptoms, but people AMAB with fragile X will always have symptoms.

 Are carriers of fragile X at risk of any health problems?